Houston Domestic Violence Lawyer

 As intimidating as the police and prosecution can be, it is important to remember that you do have rights.
 It is extremely vital that you contact a Houston criminal attorney with experience handling domestic violence cases right away to ensure that your rights are protected and that you are represented properly.
 My firm will aggressively defend your rights and freedoms.
 I understand what you are going through and my firm will energetically pursue the results you desire through criminal defense strategies.

-Searching for an attorney for a family assault case in Houston?
+Searching for an attorney for a family assault case?
 An accusation of domestic violence can turn your life upside down.
 In the eyes of many, you are guilty without consideration of the circumstances or truth of the matter.
 Domestic violence charges can go so far as to affect custody arrangements for your own children, your ability to pursue your chosen profession, or possess a firearm.
 I am committed to passionately defending the constitutional rights of all of my clients.
 I understand what you are going through and may be able to counsel you through one of the most trying times of your life.
 I care about my clients and devote the personal attention you deserve.
 I will carefully listen to you and methodically investigate your case, contact witnesses, and ensure that your rights were not violated in the course of your arrest.
 I have been helping my clients for over a decade and an experienced attorney may be your best ally when you are facing domestic violence charges.
 To learn more, get in touch with my firm to immediately investigate your case and help you determine your legal options.